MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-documentdb.md

 **What's changed?**

-The service is the same, but has been renamed the "Azure Cosmos DB SQL API".
+The service provides the same functionality as before, but has been renamed the "Azure Cosmos DB SQL API".
 See this article for information about the new name and other changes: [Azure Cosmos DB FAQ](https://docs.microsoft.com/azure/cosmos-db/faq)

 Because the underlying API fully supports DocumentDB, you don't need to change anything to continue running machine learning experiments that rely on DocumentDB.

 + To get started with machine learning using data from Microsoft Azure CosmosDB, you must have access to an existing CosmosDB account containing a collection of related documents.
 + If you had a DocumentDB API account before, you now have a CosmosDB SQL API account, with no change to your billing.

+> [!NOTE]
+> The user interface in Azure Machine Learning Studio still uses the name DocumentDB in many places.
+Therefore, you may continue to see references to DocumentDB, even though the API has been incorporated into CosmosDB.

 ## How to Import Data from CosmosDB